Azure/azure-pixel-tracker/Manual Deployment/README.md

 You will need a unique string to identify your deployment because some Azure services, e.g. Azure Storage requires a unique name for each instance across the service.
 We suggest you use only letters and numbers in this string and the length should not be greater than 9.

-We suggest you use "[UI]pixel[N]"  where [UI] is the user's initials,  N is a random integer that you choose and characters must be entered in in lowercase.
+We suggest you use "[UI]pixeltracker[N]"  where [UI] is the user's initials,  N is a random integer that you choose and characters must be entered in in lowercase.
 Please open your memo file and write down "unique:[unique]" with "[unique]" replaced with your actual unique string.

 ### Create an Azure Resource Group